-Using HP PC Hardware Diagnostics (UEFI) 10
+Using HP PC Hardware Diagnostics UEFI

-HP PC Hardware Diagnostics is a Unified Extensible Firmware Interface (UEFI) that allows you to run diagnostic tests to determine whether the computer hardware is functioning properly.
+HP PC Hardware Diagnostics UEFI (Unified Extensible Firmware Interface) allows you to run diagnostic tests to determine whether the computer hardware is functioning properly.
 The tool runs outside the operating system so that it can isolate hardware failures from issues that are caused by the operating system or other software components.